CLASSES 7 DAYS/WEEK

 Wooden sword and staff practices for Aikido.

-The Founder taught wooden sword (bokken) and wooden staff (jo) practices at his dojo in Iwama, Japan.
-Morihiro Saito Sensei augmented these practices with suburi and kata and taught these practices to his students in Iwama and in his many teaching tours overseas.
-Through this, these Aiki-ken and Aiki-jo practices became an important part of our Iwama Aikido curriculum --something that distinguishes our style of Aikido from other styles.
-Weapon techniques are included in our tests from the very beginning of a student's progression through the ranks.
+The Founder trained with wooden sword (bokken) and wooden staff in Iwama, but didn't really 'teach' them per se.
+It was Morihiro Saito who absorbed these trainings and created partner practices and later augmented them with suburi and kata, and taught these practices to his students in Iwama and in his many teaching tours overseas.
+Through this, these Aiki-ken and Aiki-jo practices became an important part of the Iwama Aikido curriculum --something that distinguishes Iwama Aikido from other 'lineages' --though many aikidoists worldwide learn and practice Saito Sensei's weapon forms regardless of lineage affiliation.